Our Customer Charter sets out the service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.

-If a customer asks for a written reply, Gippsland Water will respond to the customer within 5 (five) working days of receiving the complaint.
+If a customer asks for a written reply, Gippsland Water will respond to the customer within five business days of receiving the complaint.
 The reply will either:

-If a customer does not ask for a written reply, Gippsland Water will respond to the complaint by a telephone call, within 5 (five) working days of receiving the complaint.
+If a customer does not ask for a written reply, Gippsland Water will respond to the complaint by a telephone call, within five business days of receiving the complaint.

 2.2 Complaints review

 If a customer is not satisfied with Gippsland Water’s response to a complaint, they may have the complaint referred to the Manager Customer Service.
 If the customer is still not satisfied with the response, they may request that a general manager review the complaint.

 The Manager will ensure that the complaint has been properly investigated and that the final decision has taken into account the customer’s rights and obligations.

 If the customer is still not satisfied with the response, they can lodge their complaint with the Energy and Water Ombudsman of Victoria (EWOV) by telephoning 1800 500 509, free fax 1800 500 549 or email firstname.lastname@example.org.